 - Try to keep your lower back pressed against the chair.
 Sitting away from the back rest may lead to a slouched position.

-- Sitting upright or with the chair slightly reclined takes pressure off the discs in your back and will help reduce the risk for postural back pain and sacroiliac joint dysfunction.
+- Sitting upright or with the chair slightly reclined takes pressure off the discs in your back and will help reduce the risk for lower crossed syndrome and sacroiliac joint dysfunction.

 - Sit with your hips all the way back in the chair so your back is pressed against the back rest.

 - Keep both thighs flat on the chair.
-Sitting cross-legged or otherwise off balance may lead to conditions such as sacroiliac joint dysfunction, sciatica (piriformis syndrome), or postural back pain.
+Sitting cross-legged or otherwise off balance may lead to conditions such as sacroiliac joint dysfunction, piriformis syndrome (sciatica), or lower crossed syndrome.

 - The chair height should allow your feet to rest flat on the floor with no additional strain on your legs.
 Too high and your feet may dangle freely.
 Too low and your thighs will not rest flat on the seat.
-Both issues may lead to sacroiliac joint dysfunction, sciatica (piriformis syndrome), or postural back pain.
+Both issues may lead to sacroiliac joint dysfunction, piriformis syndrome (sciatica), or lower crossed syndrome.

 - Your knees should be bent approximately 90 degrees.